Scouting and Guiding in mainland China: British and international Scouting in Shanghai

 In Shanghai, Scout troops for the Americans, the French, the stateless Russians, and other Europeans, all got their start with the British Movement of the "International Settlement."
 Prior to the establishment of other Associations, foreign Scouts were taking instructions and passing tests in English and wearing British uniforms and badges.
 Many, however, did have the benefit of an early British education at schools in the International Settlement.

 In regard to Chinese Scouts, they first started at Boone University in Wuchang in 1912, but began at Shanghai in 1913 with the help of resident bilingual British and American Scoutmasters.
 By the summer of 1915 they had grown into six Troops.
 Four out of the six were linked to Christian institutions and two were of secular schools.
 Chinese Scouts converted to their Nationalist Association toward the latter part of 1926.
 In 1932, at least four Chinese Scout paramedics became martyrs during the Battle of Shanghai.

 The British Association's peak strength was 621 in 1940, averaging about ten constant Groups from 1932 to 1941.
 From the beginning of The Boy Scouts Association at Shanghai in 1911 up to 1948, sixteen Group Numbers were issued with several being reissued to new arrivals as older Groups expired.
 This eventually comprised about thirty known Groups of one or more units of Wolf Cub Packs, Scout Troops or Rover Crews.

-In addition to several School and Church Groups, there was a Jewish Group, two Catholic Groups, two central European refugee Groups, Czechoslovakian "Old Scouts," who became Rovers, two "White" Russian Troops and a French Municipal School Group.
+In addition to several School and Church Groups, there was a Jewish Group, two Catholic Groups, two central European refugee Groups, Czechoslovak "Old Scouts," who became Rovers, two "White" Russian Troops and a French Municipal School Group.
 At one time there was even a German Lutheran Group based in Shanghai's German School, the Kaiser Wilhelm Schule, which was taken over by the Hitler Jugend in 1933, when their membership was cancelled.
 There were also two Shanghai Telephone Company Rover Crews, a Wool Manufacturing Company Cub pack and several Independent Groups.

 Among the British Scout Groups in Shanghai was also the 5th Shanghai (Jewish) Boy Scout Troop, that was under the leadership of Scoutmaster Noel Jacobs.
 Jacobs and Scouts from the 5th Boy Scout Troop founded together with members from the Jewish youth movement Betar a Jewish unit in the Shanghai Volunteer Corps.